Links off this site will normally open in a new window

 Since 1997 I have worked on a new translation of Bizet's Carmen, which was produced at the Oxford Playhouse, and on two novels.
-I have also worked as an editor and proof-reader, and designed Web sites.
+I also worked as an editor and proof-reader, before devoting myself full time to Web work.

-Another thing I have been able to do since I began to work for myself is appear in films as an extra.
+Something I was able to do when I first began to work for myself was to appear in films as an extra.
 You would have to peer very closely to see me in the Canadian film The Red Violin, or the nineteenth James Bond—The World Is Not Enough.
 But I am visible in the videos of Bridget Jones' Diary, and no one could miss me in Mike Bassett: England Manager.

-I spend some of every year in Australia, where my sisters live.
+In the first decade of the 21st century, I spent some of every year in Australia, where my sisters live.
 (From the early 1990s, my mother was also there: she died in September 2005.)
 In Asia I have visited Japan, Singapore and Hong Kong.
 In South America I know Colombia, and its offshore islands, which include what is for me the most beautiful place on earth—the tiny Caribbean island of Old Providence.
 I stayed for some time in Mexico City.
 Of Canada and the USA I know only the eastern states—though my wife and I did get to Texas.

 I first came to Spain in 1967.
 I moved here in 2001, having bought a house in Calpe (in the east of Spain, where I first encountered the sunsets which fill a valley with pink light).
-In between entertaining visitors and singing in a barbershop chorus, I work on my second novel, keep up with all things Web, and develop Web sites.
+In between entertaining visitors I keep up with all things Web, and develop Web sites.

 I believe 2006 changed my life irrevocably.

 In January, I set up a Web hosting and design company, Web Costa Blanca, partly as a tribute to Barry Williams, to whom the site is dedicated.
 (Select ‘View Source’ at the welcome page.)
-In June I had a heart scare; it turned out to be a false alarm, but I am taking medication, and seeing the consultant once a month.
+In June that year I had a heart scare; it turned out to be a false alarm, and my health has never been better than it is now.
 In August I went to the wedding of my beautiful cousin Frances Williams, pictured at the church door with her new husband Meilyr.